Energy is a human right. Utility shutoffs must stop.

 Acknowledgements

-• Center for Biological Diversity — "The Center wages innovative legal and grassroots campaigns to drive this urgent transition for energy justice."
+- Center for Biological Diversity / Powerless in the Pandemic series — "The Center wages innovative legal and grassroots campaigns to drive this urgent transition for energy justice."

-• Interrupting Crimilization — "Projects focus on interrupting criminalization in health care, supporting transformative justice and liberatory harm reduction, and strengthening abolitionist journalism"
+- Interrupting Criminalization — "Projects focus on interrupting criminalization in health care, supporting transformative justice and liberatory harm reduction, and strengthening abolitionist journalism"